Bugsy McGraw

-Michael Davis (born November 1, 1945), best known by the ring names Bugsy McGraw and The Skull, is an American retired professional wrestler.
+Michael Davis (born November 1, 1944), best known by the ring names Bugsy McGraw and The Skull, is an American retired professional wrestler.
 McGraw is known for his long beard and for his philosophical, crazed rants during wrestling interviews.
 He was a major star in significant territories during the 1970s and 1980s, including major runs in Vancouver, Australia, Florida, Dallas and Memphis.

 Professional wrestling career

 Early career (1967–1981)

-Davis started his career as "The Big O" in 1967 in Florida, Detroit, and Central Areas Wrestling, wrestling under a mask.
+Davis started his career as "The Big O" in 1967 in Florida, Detroit, and Central States Wrestling, wrestling under a mask.
 In 1971, he competed in Florida as "Beautiful Brutus", first managed by The Great Malenko, who he would go on to feud with after firing Malenko as his manager.
 Beautiful Brutus went on to defeat Malenko for the NWA Brass Knuckles Championship.
 Their feud led to a bloody series of matches across the Florida territory.
+In the mid 1970's he wrestled as The Brute in Gene Kiniski's All Star Wrestling in British Columbia and held their version of the Canadian Heavyweight title.

 Under the name "Bugsy McGraw", he wrestled all over the world, including a brief stay in the World Wide Wrestling Federation.
 But his reputation was primarily built in Florida, where career highlights included beating Dusty Rhodes for the NWA Florida Television Championship and Don Muraco for the NWA Florida Heavyweight Championship in 1980.
 McGraw also feuded with major Florida stars Barry Windham, Dory Funk Jr. and Terry Funk.